-Rich colours along with gemstone colours (sapphire / ruby / emerald) typically work well on all complections.
+Rich colours along with gemstone colours (sapphire / ruby / emerald) typically work well on all complexions.
 Pastels along with patterns are generally best avoided for photography although there are sometimes exceptions.

 You can use your headshot wherever you like, it’s yours! 🙂

-It is however worth considering where you will be using your headshot and if it is the right fit for that platform.
+It is still worth considering where you will be using your headshot and if it is the right fit for that platform.

 For example, you may be looking to tap into a business audience on Linkedin, a family audience on Facebook and millennials on Instagram.
 In such cases it would be smart to tailor your headshot to relate to these audiences.
 The Elite headshot session was designed with this in mind.